 Players such as Novak Djokovic (who betting providers have as Wimbledon favourite) and Daniil Medvedev have a tailored nutrition plan.
 They need to keep their energy levels up, to allow them to play long sets, and give them strength.

-In fact, Djokovic wrote a book on the matter, describing how his diet actually helps him win.
+In fact, Djokovic wrote a book on the matter, describing how his diet helps him win.
 He avoids gluten and dairy, and he limits sugar to a great extent.

 What do the top tennis stars eat?

-- General diet, with ongoing need for the right minerals and nutrients to keep a player in peak physical condition
+- General diet, with an ongoing need for the right minerals and nutrients to keep a player in peak physical condition

 - Pre-match – eating foods that will fuel the body for hours to come